Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 The test-proxy is also available from the [azure-sdk-for-net public feed](https://dev.azure.com/azure-sdk/public/_artifacts/feed/azure-sdk-for-net)

-_Note: if you're not authorized to access these feeds, make sure you have [Azure Artifacts credential Provider](https://github.com/microsoft/artifacts-credprovider) installed.
+_Note: if you're not authorized to access these feeds, make sure you have [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) installed.
 You can also [download executable](#via-standalone-executable) or use a prebuilt [docker image](#via-docker-image)._

 To uninstall an existing test-proxy